 A: Hands down, it’s Alaska.
-We have cruised there four times, the most recently in July 2018, and plan to return.
+We have cruised there six times, the most recent in Sep 2022, and plan to return again and again.
 We just can’t get enough of America’s largest, most wild, and most scenic state.
 In the summer.
 The winter, not so much.

 Q: What is your favorite place to visit in the US?